Porosalmentie 313, 58900 Rantasalmi, Eastern Finland

 - Surrounded by nature

-Later in the afternoon, we continued to the resort’s restaurant for lunch.
+We continued to the resort’s restaurant for lunch after this.

 Where we had lunch

 A tavern like Savonian restaurant serves up some local and seasonal dishes with a salad buffet, a bistro lunch menu and, not sure why, a menu with pizzas and burgers.
-Needless to say, most of the dishes aren’t vegan here.
-The menu did not clearly mention which dishes were vegan but listed all the ingredients used.
+The menu didn’t clearly mention vegan but listed all the ingredients used in dishes.

 We asked the staff directly for the vegan mains and they actually had one on the lunch menu.
-Vegan pizza was also an option.
 It certainly would be more environment friendly if they offered fully plant-based dishes without needing to shoot local wildlife or pull out fish (the main food of the endangered Saimaa ringed seal) from the lake.
-But let’s face it, humans won’t move on from that stuff anytime soon.

 As we waited for our main dish to be served, we helped ourselves to the salad buffet.
 I somehow had the idea that the main food was going to be soup and piled my plate with lots of salad, warm roasted veggies and bread.
 It turned out that the main dish was a proper meal consisting of crispy tofu blocks, boiled potatoes and grilled veggies.
-It was a great struggle and I didn’t manage to finish everything.
-The food was alright, pricey but included the salad buffet and coffee/tea.
+It was a struggle to finish everything.

 Other things to do

-A notable place to also visit while you’re at Järvisydän is the wooden logs village (HakoApaja) – only walking distance away.
+A notable place to visit while you’re at Järvisydän is the wooden logs village – HakoApaja.
 The logs here have all been carried out from the lake.
-Note that it is open for public only in the month of July and can be otherwise booked for private events.
+It’s open to public only in the month of July and can otherwise be booked for private events.
 The café with a view is very nice and we could visit the terrace if we purchase something.

 When we asked for any vegan snacks, there was a vegan blueberry pie just made and waiting for us – what a surprise!
 Couldn’t resist it, even though I had just stuffed myself for lunch.
 And it was delicious!